 Some commenters stated the baseline is inaccurate or inadequate because it includes the USFWS- and NMFS-issued 2019 BiOps for the long-term operations of the CVP, which are subject to reinitiation of consultation pursuant to 50 C.F.R.
 Section 402.16 and are being litigated in U.S. District Court and/or the California Department of Fish and Wildlife (CDFW)-issued ITP related to the operations of the SWP.
 In September 2021, Reclamation requested reinitiation of consultation with USFWS and NMFS to assess the effects of anticipated modifications to the CVP operations that may cause effects to listed species or designated critical habitats not analyzed in the USFWS and NMFS BiOps dated October 21, 2019.
-To address the review of agency actions required by Executive Order 13990 and to voluntarily reconcile CVP operating criteria with operational requirements of the SWP under the California Endangered Species Act (CESA), Reclamation and DWR anticipate proposals to modify CVP and SWP operations and associated biological effects analyses that would result in new BiOps for the CVP and a new ITP for the SWP.
-Until the new BiOps and NEPA requirements are completed, the CVP will continue to operate pursuant to the ROD as modified by temporary interim measures, as required by ongoing drought conditions or as ordered in conjunction with any ongoing litigation.
-Federal defendants and the State of California (State) requested an interim operations plan through September 30, 2022, which the U.S. District Court granted.
-Federal defendants and the State then requested an extension of the interim operations plan with minor modifications, which the Court granted.
-The current extension of the interim operations plan is temporary and expires on December 31, 2023.
+To address the review of agency actions required by Executive Order 13990 and to voluntarily reconcile CVP operating criteria with operational requirements of the SWP under the California Endangered Species Act (CESA), Reclamation and DWR anticipate proposals to modify CVP and SWP operations and associated biological effects analyses that would result in a new BiOp for the CVP and a new ITP for the SWP.
+Until the new BiOp and NEPA requirements are completed, the CVP will continue to operate pursuant to the existing consultation and ROD as modified by interim measures, if any, as required by ongoing drought conditions or as ordered in conjunction with any ongoing litigation.
+Reclamation, USFWS, NMFS, and the State of California submitted to the court a proposed revised interim operations plan for the October 2021 to September 2022 water year, while reinitiated consultation was ongoing.
+Reclamation and California submitted motions requesting adoption of the interim operations plan and a stay of the litigation through September 2022; a federal order granting these motions was issued in March 2022.

-Any resolution of the pending litigation on the 2019 BiOps and how it may affect the Project is speculative.
+The request to reinitiate, the interim operations plan, and the stay of the litigation was not known to the Authority or Reclamation while preparing the RDEIR/SDEIS, which was released for public comment on November 12, 2021.
+The resolution of the pending litigation on the 2019 BiOps and how it may affect the Project is speculative.
 Reinitiation of consultation by Reclamation for the long-term operations of the CVP and the new ITP for the SWP long-term operations may result in modifications to CVP/SWP operations in the future.
-The Authority and Reclamation have used the most current decisions regarding operations of the CVP and SWP for the 2020 environmental baseline and for the reasonably foreseeable future conditions.
+The Authority and Reclamation have used the latest publicly approved descriptions regarding operations of the CVP and SWP for the 2020 environmental baseline.